 Diabetes is a serious disease.
 Following your diabetes treatment plan takes round-the-clock commitment.
 Careful management of diabetes can reduce your risk of serious — even life-threatening — complications.

 No matter what type of diabetes you have:

 Lifestyle for type 1 and type 2 diabetes

 Above all, stay positive.
 The good habits you adopt today can help you enjoy an active, healthy life with diabetes.

 Numerous substances have been shown in some studies to improve insulin sensitivity, yet other studies have failed to find any benefit for blood sugar control or in lowering A1C levels.
 Because of the conflicting findings, no alternative therapies are currently recommended for diabetes control.
 Some of the substances that have shown promise in helping to control blood sugar include:

-If you decide that you'd like to try an alternative therapy, don't stop taking the medications that your doctor has prescribed, and discuss the use of any of these therapies with your doctor to be sure that they won't cause adverse reactions with your current therapy.
+If you decide that you'd like to try an alternative therapy, don't stop taking the medications that your doctor has prescribed, and discuss the use of any of these therapies with your doctor to be sure that they won't cause adverse reactions or interact with your current therapy.

 Additionally, there are no treatments — alternative or conventional — that can cure diabetes, so it's critical that people who are on insulin therapy for diabetes don't stop using insulin unless directed to do so by their physician.

 Living with diabetes can be difficult and frustrating.
 Sometimes, even when you've done everything right, your blood sugar levels may rise.
 But stick with your diabetes management plan, and you'll likely see a positive difference in your A1C when you visit your doctor.